dejan-xd/Game_Engine_MBRS/README.md

 # GameEngine - Methodologies for Rapid Software Development

-The goal of this project is to create a game engine that will be able to work with assets, scenes, scripts and entities to create and edit a PC game.
-GameEngine is supporting only Windows OS platform.
+This project aims to create a game engine that can work with assets, scenes, scripts, and entities to create and edit a PC game.
+GameEngine is supporting only the Windows OS platform.
+This project is for learning purposes.

 ## Project Architecture
 #### General Architecture of GameEngine